marypiper/bcbio_single_cell_workflow/lessons/bcbio_singlecell_rnaseq workflow.md

 6. Take unassigned reads that mapped to more than one transcript and divide the count between all of the transcripts to which the reads aligned.

-## Running bcbio single cell workflow
+## Running bcbio single cell RNA-Seq workflow on O2

 1. Create configuration template for single cell run: